 According to recent research, 79% of Canadians over the age of 65 own their own home, and rapidly increasing property prices mean that many of these homeowners have the option to access the equity built up in their home, without having to sell it, via a reverse mortgage.

 This can be a valuable way to access cash, so let’s take a look at exactly how reverse mortgages work.
-So here’s everything you need to know if you’re hoping to benefit from the equity in your home, and the top reverse mortgage providers in Hamilton that can help.
+At Smarter Loans you’ll find everything you need to know if you’re hoping to benefit from the equity in your home, and the top reverse mortgage providers in Hamilton that can help.
+You can also apply for a reverse mortgage through Smarter Loans to get matched up with a lender today.

 A reverse mortgage is a form of loan secured against your property, that releases the equity you have built up in your home in the form of cash.
 But as opposed to a normal mortgage, a reverse mortgage lasts the duration of your life, not a set term, and there are no repayments, for principal or interest.
 You do not pay anything for the loan until it terminates, at which point the loan must be fully repaid.
 Because of this, it acts exactly reverse to a standard mortgage – accruing value over time, instead of growing smaller.